Hepatitis B Screening

 - Sharing needles and drug injection equipment

-- Sharing personal items, (such as toothbrushes, razors, and nail clippers), with an infected person
+- Sharing personal items, (toothbrushes, razors, and nail clippers), with an infected person

 - Having direct contact with blood of an infected person, through needlestick injury or by touching open wounds